 If you end up in the hospital with a snakebite, certain things will (or at least should) happen:

 *** Note – this applies to pit viper (crotalid) bites.
-I’ll have a different post for coral snakes.
+For coral snakes, see this post.

 Any airway or circulatory compromise will be rectified immediately.